 Teachers qualified to teach dyslexic pupils under-take further specialist training.
 Therefore it is important to ensure that tutors you pick are suitably qualified to teach you/your child.

 There are many private tutors who work from home in the evening.
 Lessons usually take place during the school day or after school.
 If you want to find a dyslexia tutor, word of mouth is the best recommendation.

 If you are looking for a specialist tutor, please make sure they:

 * Are suitably qualified with a SpLD qualification.

 * Regularly update their knowledge with suitable courses.

 * Have Certificates confirming police checks – and make sure these are up-to-date.

-When teaching, does the tutor:
+When teaching, does the teacher:

 * Use a multi-sensory programme such as Hickey, Alpha to Omega etc?